 20. “Fairweather Friends” by Vanessa Carlton

-The artists and the songs that have been discussed in this article allow us, as the audience, to feel so many different emotions.
-They have opened their hearts, told us their stories, and given us hope for the future, all at the same time.
+Songs that talks about fake friends allow us to feel so many different emotions.
+Some uplift us, encouraging us to brush off the negativity, while others make us pensive, embracing the sadness and regret of a lost friendship.
 Fake friends may come and go, but we will always have music to help us through any hard times we may face.